Planning-Inspectorate/data-model/README.md

 `npm run gen-cjs`

-and also tag the repo with a new version (format TBC).

-> todo: run this on pre-commit or on a pipeline

 It is also important to update the Python pydantic models, by running:

 `python pins_data_model/gen_models.py`

+## Release tags

+Update the npm version and the tag.yml pipeline will git tag it for you after merging with main

+Use:

+`npm version patch`
+`npm version minor`
+`npm version major`
+`npm version 1.2.3`

+> todo: we could remove this manual step by using semantic release + enforced commit formats